git-town/git-town/documentation/git-ship.md

   If not provided, uses the current branch.

 -m <message>
-  Provide the commit message for the squash merge.
+  The commit message for the squash merge.
   If not provided, will be prompted for it.

 --abort